 Can you imagine what this Disney classic would be like without the talking plateware?
 Absolutely not.

-Belle would have been in a lonely and quiet castle, and without the coaxing of Lumiere and Cogsworth, may have never given the Beast a chance.
-Not only are objects personified in this piece, but there personification plays a key role in the plot.
+Belle would have been in a lonely and quiet castle.
+Without the coaxing of Lumiere and Cogsworth, Belle may have never given the Beast a chance.
+Not only are objects personified in this piece, but their personification plays a key role in the plot.

 The Mirror by Sylvia Plath